Tiran Alles: Political career

-Tiran Alles worked for Mangala Samaraweera when he became the campaign manager for President Mahinda Rajapaksa (2004–2005) of the Sri Lanka Freedom Party.
-He was later accused of fomenting a pact, the Rajapaksa-LTTE pact, that led to the boycott of the 2005 elections in the north and east of the country, thus allowing Rajapaksa' victory.
+Tiran Alles worked for Mangala Samaraweera when he became the campaign manager for president Mahinda Rajapaksa of the Sri Lanka Freedom Party in the 2005 presidential elections.
+He was later accused of fomenting a pact with the Liberation Tigers of Tamil Eelam, where the LTTE would enforce a boycott of the elections in the north and east of the country, thus diminishing votes for UNP candidate Ranil Wickremesinghe and allowing for Rajapaksa's victory.

-In 2010, he supported the electoral campaign of Janatha Vimukthi Peramuna (JVP) and took part in General Sarath Fonseka's presidential campaign against Rajapaksa.
-After the election loss, he became the chairman of Fonseka's new alliance, the Democratic National Alliance (DNA), for the 2010 parliamentary election, of which the JVP had been a part.
-Although the alliance won a very little result in the election, he subsequently became a member of the Sri Lankan Parliament for the DNA through a national list seat.
+In 2010, he supported the electoral campaign of the Janatha Vimukthi Peramuna (JVP) and took part in General Sarath Fonseka's presidential campaign against Rajapaksa.
+After Fonseka's loss, he became the chairman of Fonseka's new alliance, the Democratic National Alliance (DNA), for the 2010 parliamentary election, of which the JVP had been a part.
+Although the alliance won very few seats in the election, he subsequently became a member of parliament for the DNA through a national list seat.

-In 2020, he was reappointed to the Parliament through the national list of Sri Lanka Podujana Peramuna, which has been led by new Prime Minister Mahinda Rajapaksa.
-In May 2022, when Rajapaksa had been resigned, he was appointed as the minister of Public Security in the new government.
+In 2020, he was reappointed to the parliament through the national list of Sri Lanka Podujana Peramuna, led by new prime minister Mahinda Rajapaksa.
+In May 2022, when Rajapaksa resigned, he was appointed the minister of Public Security in the new government.

+Starting in December 2023, Alles had been heavily involved in Operation Yukthiya, an anti-drug effort conducted by Sri Lankan Police where over 38,525 suspects were arrested as of 17 January 2024.
+He has dismissed criticism from groups such as the United Nations Human Rights Council and reaffirmed his commitment to the operation.

+In January 2024, Alles presented the Online Safety Act despite criticism from local and international activists, governments and technology companies.
+Opposition parties in parliament claimed that the act was presented without Supreme Court recommendation.
+Many activists claimed the act was presented by Alles to help the government's steadily dwindling popularity.
+In February, Alles made 47 amendments to the act only after 13 days after its passing.